bzon/errors/README.md

 A drop-in replacement for creating errors with OpenCensus instrumentation (OpenTelemetry soon).

-This package also supports the Go 1.13 `errors.As` and `errors.Is` methods.
-Check the examples in Go doc.

-I created this package to help me link the details of my Stackdriver traces with Stackdriver logs.
+Initially, I created this package to help me link the details of my Stackdriver traces with Stackdriver logs.

 * https://cloud.google.com/trace/docs/viewing-details
 * https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry
 * https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#LogEntrySourceLocation

+This package also supports the Go 1.13 `errors.As` and `errors.Is` methods.
+Please check the examples in Go doc.

 ## Getting Started